ZenTheMC/ZenTheMC/README.md

 - ⚡ About me: **I'm an optimist, who is passionate about fitness, anime, tech innovation, futurism, and progress.**

-- 🦸‍♂️ Fun Fact: **I'm writing an anime story with a protagonist named Zen.**
+- 🦸‍♂️ Fun Fact: **I'm writing an anime story following a character named Zen.**

 <h1><strong>Featured Work :</strong></h1>